OpenCHAMI/openchami.org/content/blog/boot-service/index.md

 Before diving into how boot-service works itself, I would recommend taking a look at the blog post about [Fabrica](https://openchami.org/blog/2025/11/using-fabrica-to-generate-a-hardware-inventory-api/) and explore [the Fabrica repository on GitHub](https://github.com/OpenCHAMI/fabrica) first.
 It isn't critical, but the basic idea is that Fabrica is a new API service generator which is used to generate new services.
 Understanding this should help to understand a bit more about how boot-service works internally and where some issues may occur when troubleshooting.

 This post will briefly cover how to set up and use boot-service in place of BSS.
+It assumes that you have `go` and its build tools installed to build `boot-service` from source.

 ## Setting up Boot-Service with Podman